For some, retirement feels too distant. For others, too urgent—and for most, too complex.

 The Insight

-Our research revealed that people see retirement as distant, complex, and even frightening.
-We reframed that fear into aspiration: nobody wants to reach the 6th Floor, yet everyone eventually does—and it can be one of life’s best stages, if you prepare for it.
+Nobody wants to reach the 6th Floor, yet everyone eventually does—and it can be one of life’s best stages, if you prepare for it.

 Elevating the IDEA